dazinator/Dazinator.Extensions.DependencyInjection/src/DependencyInjection.ChildContainers/README.md

 .. and the only way to allow microsofts container to resolve such a request is to register the open generic in the container so that the container is responsible for creating the instance.
 ... and this means that there is no opportunity to get the container to resolve the same instance as the parent container.
 Both containers will create their own instances of the open generic type.

+More discussion found here: https://github.com/dotnet/runtime/issues/41050#issuecomment-698642970

 This may not be an issue for the majority of services, but it could be.
-Rather than silently exhibit potentially unexpected behaviour, I have decided by default to throw an exception when these registrations are encountered so that you can address this yourself in your application:
+Rather than silently exhibit potentially unexpected behaviour, I decided by default to throw an exception when these registrations are encountered so that you can address this yourself in your application:
 This is the exception you will see when attempting to build a child container and the parent has singleton open generic registrations:

 > Dazinator.Extensions.DependencyInjection.Tests.ChildServiceProvider.GenericHostTests.Options_WorksInChildContainers(args: [""])